AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-parquet-format.md

 When requesting a data view that includes multiple data types in a single column by [linking data fields](xref:data-view-link-fields), the data view will:

 1. Convert two or more SDS data types into a compatible SDS data type wide enough to accommodate all types without losing information.
+This conversion occurs to accommodate the strongly-typed data in the Parquet format.

 1. Convert the compatible SDS data type to a Parquet data type.
-This conversion occurs to accommodate the strongly-typed data in the Parquet format.
+This conversion occurs because the Parquet format does not support all data types natively.

 For more information on the conversion, see <xref:data-view-data-type-conversion>.